+- Lectures

+- Homework

+- Including one real Hardware Group Project

-- Lectures - Homework - Presentation about robotics paper (related to your project) - One exam (in the middle of the semester, after lectures are over)
+- Presentation about robotics paper (related to your project)

+- Midterm and Final Exams

-• Project...
+- Project...

 Mandatory Reading

 - Only 2 credit points of lectures => 16 lectures => need to compress the lectures. - Certain topics that you can just read and learn will be covered only very briefly in the lecture. - You will be given exact paragraphs to read till next week. - In the next week there might be a short in-lecture Quiz about the reading material, possibly covering all topics of the course taught so far. - More complex topics will be covered in more detail in the lecture.